 - See How to Pay Your SC Traffic Ticket below for details.

 - You'll accumulate driving record points.

-- You can later remove points with a state-approved defensive driving course.
+- If eligible, you can later remove points with a state-approved defensive driving course.
 See Check Your Driving Record below for details.

 - Your auto insurance company might increase your rates.

 Note that if:

 - Your traffic violation required you to post bail with the ticketing officer, pleading “guilty" or “nolo contendere" results in forfeiture of that bail.

 - You're charged with a serious traffic offense, such as driving under the influence (DUI), you face much stiffer penalties and higher fines for pleading to or being found guilty.